 - Commercial landlord & tenant

-Monty is recommended for Property Litigation in Chambers UK, Legal 500 and Who’s Who Legal which states:
+Monty is recommended for Property Litigation and Real Estate Litigation in Chambers UK, Legal 500 and Who’s Who Legal which states:

 - “His knowledge about property law and landlord and tenant law is second to none.
 He is clearly a leader in his field.
 He has an eye for detail that is phenomenal and reassuring to have on your team.
 He will quickly see the point that everyone else missed and use it to his advantage.”
 (Legal 500)